subnero1/website-staging/_posts/2020-12-17-Subnero-talks-at-the-Open-source-Network-Experimentation.md

 thumbnail: images/pulse-smartsea.jpg
 ---

-For the second year consecutive, the Subnero team attended the virtual workshop organised by the [Department of Computer Science & Engineering of the National Institute of Technology Karnataka](https://cse.nitk.ac.in/.
+For the second consecutive year, the Subnero team attended the virtual workshop organised by the [Department of Computer Science & Engineering of the National Institute of Technology Karnataka](https://cse.nitk.ac.in/){:target="_blank"}.

 The objectives of the workshop were to give participants an understanding of the basics of underwater communications, to build underwater communication topologies and setting up simulationsin UnetStack amongst others.